 I have two friends, Crazy and Sassy, who both flow through multiple channels every single day.
 But any similarity between them ends there.

 Mostly she’s crazy-beautiful, but at times she falls apart.
-Then Crazy’s unable to carry her load.
+Then Crazy Woman Creek is unable to carry her load.
 As you can see, she begins dropping rocks and dirt all over her bed.
 Her channel becomes shallow thereby decreasing her stream power so she’s less capable of doing work.
 Eventually an unnatural island forms right in the middle of Crazy’s life.
 It divides her energy between channels, further diminishing her power, then the additional deposition acts like a low dam and flattens her water surface, forcing the stream sideways.
 She erodes her own ragged edges:

 Sassy does multiple-channel-flow in the healthy way: anastomosing.
 You can see she’s more like a system of many stable, narrow, deep streams.
 The sometimes twisting branches join, split, and reconnect in a continuous network across a super wide, very flat, extremely well-vegetated floodplain.
 The friendly plant roots stabilize her banks.
-Sassy’s whole environment is lush with LIFE: insects, mammals, and everything in between.
+The Saskatchewan River’s whole environment is lush with LIFE: insects, mammals, and everything in between.
 Plus she’s super accessible.
 You can walk all over that flatness as long as you don’t mind being damp.
 It’s wet everywhere even though you’ll rarely find a serious “rapid” or any water deeper than your waist.
 And best of all, Sassy functions beautifully – she can do her work — which for a river means transporting sediment.
 As a result, her banks and bed are stable.

 How to be Sassy: